(work in progress…)

 (J.C.R.
 Licklider: Man-Computer Symbiosis 1960)

 Forty years earlier, the DADAist Hausmann embodies this idea – of man-machine synthesis – in an image that reminds me of components of Giorgio de Chirico’s Great Metaphysician (1917) – and so we have this zeitgeist image emerging early in the 20th century.
+Of course, the 1920s idea was of workers and manufactories – often giant steel mechanical machines.
 Consider the pace of this human-computer (man/machine) symbiosis in the 21st century – how many of us don’t have a smart phone, personal music pod, tablet or pad (or smart watch) about our persons most of our time?
 We are adding ‘intelligence’ (AI) to our machines as fast as we are designing machines ever more adaptable to our needs…

 Piet Mondrian: Composition Red Yellow Blue 1921